 In general, the library will make every reasonable effort to see that the withdrawn material is disposed of in the most appropriate manner.
 This may include but is not restricted to the sale to commercial firms or to the public (e.g., through the Friends of the Springfield Library, Inc. book sales); sale or transfer to other libraries or agencies; or, assuming an inappropriate item has no intrinsic value in the judgment of the librarian, give-away to users or disposal.
 These decisions will be made individually and will depend on many factors, including the type, condition, and format of the individual items; their resale value; and cooperative interlibrary loan and collection development activities.

 The library selectively accepts gifts of books, periodicals, audio and video recordings, and other material for public use.
 The appraisal of a gift for tax purposes is the responsibility of the donor.
 Gifts to the library are judged on the same criteria as purchased material.
 The library is unable to house and promote a substantial special collection.
 Conditions of display, housing, access, and withdrawal are considered when evaluating whether to accept donations of special items.
 Material that is not added to the collection may be offered to the Friends of the Springfield Library, Inc. for their book sales, or disposed of as outlined for withdrawn materials.
-A printable copy of the Gift Policy and “Document of Transfer of Ownership” can be found here.
+Please see the printable copy of the Gift Policy and “Document of Transfer of Ownership.”